 The Plan document, consisting of a core plan document and an adoption agreement, describes the terms of the Plan in detail.
 The terms of the trusts are described in separate trust agreements.
-This SPD summarizes the terms of the Plan as of December 31, 2020.
+This SPD summarizes the terms of the Plan as of January 1, 2025.
 However, it is not meant to interpret, extend, or change the terms of the Plan in any way, nor does it describe all of the detailed rules that may apply in special circumstances.
 By reading this SPD you should gain a working knowledge of how the Plan operates and your general rights and obligations under the Plan.
 This SPD is only a summary, and in the event of any conflict between this SPD and the Plan, the Plan's terms (as stated in the Plan document) will control.
-You may request a copy of the Plan document or this SPD by contacting the Plan Sponsor.
+You will find a copy of the most current SPD on your Emeriti online participant portal account after logging in at www.MyEmeritiHealth.org.
+You may also request a copy of the Plan document or this SPD by contacting the Plan Sponsor or the Emeriti customer care center at 1-866-EMERITI (1-866-363-7484).
 Nothing in the Plan or this SPD constitutes a contract of employment between you and your Employer or otherwise grants you any right to continued employment by the Employer.